<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Have you ever spilled cola or red wine on a brand new carpet?
 Yeah, it’s not fun.

 Know what else isn’t fun?
-Stains on your pool liner.
+A stained pool liner.

 Knocking your cocktail into your swimming pool probably won’t stain your pool liner, but a lot of other things will.

-Let’s face it, it’s the part of pool ownership that nobody likes, but until someone makes a giant washing machine for vinyl pool liners, here’s what you need to do:
+Let’s face it, it’s the part of pool ownership that nobody likes, but until someone makes a giant washing machine for vinyl pool liners, here’s what you can do:

 How to Identify Pool Liner Stains